I had a very busy week and a few things with Georgia ties fell through the cracks. Here’s a summary of stuff I never got around to:

 He came from “Good Morning America.”
 I am set to meet him for the first time on Thursday for a profile I’m planning to write.

-Abbi Jacobson and Ilana Glazer will be appearing instead at Terminal West November 8.
-If you already have tickets, you can use them then.
+***Abbi Jacobson and Ilana Glazer of “Broad City” will be at Terminal West November 8 instead of March 8.